Oceaneering adds MDL 800Te RDS to global fleet

 It comes with completely self-contained electric variable frequency drive package and an A60-rated fire-proof control cabin to conform with US coast guard requirements, as well as a Walk-About-Box (WAB) for complete flexibility of operator position.

-This latest third-generation unit is the biggest delivered by MDL to date, and takes the flex-lay equipment provider’s tally of fully-electrical deck systems across the 50th mark.
+This latest third-generation unit is the biggest delivered by MDL to date, and takes our tally of fully-electric deck systems across the 50th mark.
 The original third-generation 350-tonne unit, forming part of MDL Offshore Service, was first used as part of a complete MDL flex-lay spread on North Sea’s Kraken field in autumn 2015.

 Conrad Picou, Global Supply Manager at Oceaneering, said: